-Serving Preble County for over 195 years, The Register-Herald is a weekly newspaper dedicated to the Preble County community.
+Serving Preble County for more than 200 years, The Register-Herald is a weekly newspaper dedicated to the Preble County community.

 Cornelius VanAusdal, while serving in the Ohio state legislature, began publishing the Eaton Register in 1820.
 The Eaton Herald was started in 1896 by E.B.
 Harkrider and his brother as an independent newspaper.
 In 1902, it was sold to Charles B. Unger, and on March 18, 1918, the Eaton Register and Eaton Herald were consolidated and published as The Register-Herald.